klarad2n/kde-nix-config/README.md

-Daily run automtic systemupgrade and garbage deletion if older than 20 days.
+Daily run 6 pm automtic systemupgrade and garbage deletion if older than 20 days.